Antergos/antergos-iso/README.md

-Modified version of archiso to build the Cinnarch ISO
+Modified version of archiso to build the Antergos ISO

 ## Dependencies ##